nischalk987/Practice-of-git-commands/README.md

-# Practicing the Git commands
+# Switching from main to branch2